Justin-Sniesak/Justin-Sniesak/README.md

 As such, I am seetting a highly ambitious goal for myself to level up my career more then ever before.
 I am going to obtain the below certifications, complete every single lab - proving hand-on proficiency and subject matter expertise through professionally well documented repos, in the following timeframe.
 One of the reasons I am calling this timeline out is this sets specific chronological deadlines I would like to adhere to, which increases the liklihood of completing these goals within the timeframe I would like.
 I look forward to this next year, and the technical skill advancement that will come from obtaining the following:

 - GCP Cloud Digital Leader | Time to Complete: (1) Month | Deliverable Date: 08312025
-- KCNA | Time to Complete: (1) Month | Deliverable Date: 09302025
+- SQL Advanced Proficiency | Time to Complete: (2) Months | Deliverable Date: 10312025
-- GCP ACE | Time to Complete: (2) Months | Deliverable Date: 11302025
+- KCNA | Time to Complete: (1) Month | Deliverable Date: 11302025
 - Go Advanced Proficiency/Produce well documented and production ready code: | Time to Complete: (2) Months | Deliverable Date: 01312026
+- GCP ACE | Time to Complete: (2) Months | Deliverable Date: 03312026
-- CKA + Advanced K8 administration topics: | Time to Complete: (3) Months | Deliverable Date: 04302026
+- CKA + Advanced K8 administration topics: | Time to Complete: (3) Months | Deliverable Date: 06302026
-- CKS: | Time to Complete: (2) Months | Deliverable Date: 06302026
+- CKS: | Time to Complete: (2) Months | Deliverable Date: 08312026
-- GCP PDOE: | Time to Complete: (2) Months | Deliverable Date: 08312026
+- GCP PDOE (DevOps & DevSecOps): | Time to Complete: (3) Months | Deliverable Date: 11302026

 This is in addition to maintaining my current certifications: